Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Related Works

 Distributed systems with higher-level query language support have been developed.
 The Spark SQL~\cite{sparksql2015} library enables the user to write SQL queries and process relational data using \dataset{}s or \dataframe{}s.
 However, recursion is not supported.
 DryadLINQ~\cite{dryadlink2008} that exposes a declarative query language on top of Dryad (or Pig Latin~\cite{piglatin2008} on top of Hadoop MapReduce) has the same limitation.
 TitanDB~\cite{titandb} is a distributed graph database that supports the Gremlin query language.
 Gremlin provides primitives for expressing graph traversals.
 It is able to express UCRPQ queries with its own syntax.
-However, no optimization technique comparable to the ones in \distmuir{} have been proposed in the literature.
+However, these systems do not provide optimization techniques comparable to the ones we propose.

 SociaLite~\cite{socialite2013} is an extension of Datalog for social network graph analysis.
 Its distributed implementation runs queries on a cluster of multi-core machines in which workers communicate using message passing.
 SociaLite does not offer a distribution plan equivalent to $\planparallelloop$ where recursion can be executed without communication between workers at every step.